mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_management.md

 folder: mydoc
 ---

 Here are the rules for memory management in MulleObjC.
-They will help to write code, that will work in MulleObjC and in Apple Objective-C. The resulting code will be able to run in ARC and non-ARC setup with the minimal possible amount of changes.

 {% include note.html contents="At a later time, the compiler may enforce some of these rules." %}